What Type of Business Entity

 - The benefit of converting from one entity to another (and how to explain it to clients and then do it!)

 - How an alphabet soup of special issues can impact the choice (or change) of business entity, including:

 Please join us and nationally renowned CPA and tax expert, Robert Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA, for a 90-minute presentation entitled, “Choice of Business Entity after the Tax Cuts and Jobs Act”.

-Your purchase includes: Downloadable PDF handout materials and MP3 audio recording.
-A PDF transcript of the program may be added onto your purchase for an additional fee during the checkout process.
+Your purchase includes: Downloadable PDF handouts and MP3 audio recording.
+You can also add on the PDF transcript to your purchase during the checkout process for an additional fee.